Kansas City Royals Postseason Odds: Can the Royals Make the Playoffs?

 What Are the Royals' American League Odds?

-The Royals’ odds to win the American League stand at +8000, translating to a 1.2% chance.
-They came close to reaching the ALCS last year, but fell to the New York Yankees in the ALDS.
-Current projections give Kansas City a 2.8% chance to make the ALCS in 2025.
-Meanwhile, the Seattle Mariners hold the best odds to win the American League.
+The Royals’ odds to win the American League are off the board.
+They came close to reaching the ALCS last year but fell to the New York Yankees in the ALDS.
+Meanwhile, the Seattle Mariners hold the best odds to win the league.

 Do the Royals Have Any American League Pennants?